baptistepras/BELB-Working-Setup/README.md

 ### Running the benchmark

-You can choose which corpora to use by activating/deactivating them in `belb-exp/scripts/evaluate.py`.
+Edit the ENABLED_CORPORA list in `belb-exp/scripts/evaluate.p` to specify which corpora to include in evaluation.

 <br>